Fitness Tracker vs Smart Ring

 Fitness Tracker

-A wearable device worn on the wrist with a display screen for tracking physical activity, heart rate, sleep, and calories.
-Common brands include Fitbit, Garmin, and Apple Watch.
+Wearable device worn on wrist or clip, typically featuring a touchscreen display for real-time health metrics, workout tracking, and notifications.
+Examples include Fitbit, Garmin, and Apple Watch.

 Price Range